-There are cases that the money should be used for anything that involves the house after marriage.
-Maybe there was no document created to protect that money.
-That would be considered as part of the home and will be split evenly with their former spouse once the divorce is final.
+Further, in cases that the money should be used for anything that involves the house after marriage, and no document was created to protect that money, that would be considered as part of the home and will be split evenly with their former spouse once the divorce is final.

 The property types that are exempt from the usual 50/50 division are outlined in the Family Law Act.

 The subsequent is omitted from the family property:

 - Properties obtained by a spouse prior to the relationship among the spouses started

 - Spouse inheritance and gifts that are given to a spouse by a third party

 - An award or settlement of damages to a spouse as payment for loss or injury, unless the award or settlement signifies compensation for loss towards both spouses or income loss of a spouse

 If you are looking for Family Lawyers in Victoria BC, let us know what you are looking for.

 Author: Alistair Vigier is the CEO of ClearWay Law